 So, to get our Disney fix, we stroll around the Disney-themed Ikspiari mall and eat lunch, then we hop on the Disney Monorail (there’s a stop inside the mall).

-After doing a few rounds on the monorail, get off at Tokyo Disney Sea, and take the bus back home… but not before getting a few souvenirs at the Disney Store!
+After doing a few rounds on the monorail, we get off at Tokyo Disney Sea, and take the bus back home… but not before getting a few souvenirs at the Disney Store!

 This is how I spend summer in Tokyo with my girl — what are your plans?